milonim19/Student_Finance_Tracker/README.md

-# STUDENT FINANCE TRACKER APP
+## STUDENT FINANCE TRACKER APP
-# PROGRAMMED AND DESIGNED BY VANSHIKA KUKREJA AND MILONI MEHTA

-# Student Finance Tracker (v2)

   A simple Tkinter app to track income/expenses, see totals, and keep everything in one place.
 This is built for our class project (Python)

+## Developed by:
+  -  VANSHIKA KUKREJA
+  -  MILONI MEHTA

 ## Why this repo exists
 We wanted a lightweight finance tool with a modern 'fintech' look (dark, minimal, readable).